scaljeri/di-xxl/README.md

 for namespaces, decorators, factory functions, projections and lazy initialization it is a powerful tool ready for complex situations.

-In its most basic form a registration of an entity like a class, object or function is done like this
+In its most basic form a registration of an entity like a class, object or function is done as follows

     import {DI} from 'di-xxl';

-    class Foo {}
+    class Foo {
+        doMagic() { ... }
+    }

     const descriptor = {
         name: 'foo',